-On a red eye flight to Boston from LA 10 people wake up to a shock.
-All the passengers and crew have vanished.
+On a redeye flight to Boston from Los Angeles, 10 people wake up to a shock: All the passengers and crew have vanished.
 When they try to contact the ground they make no connections.
-They land the plane only to discover that things haven't changed.
-But its like the world is dead.
-No one is there, the air is still, sound doesn't echo, the food is tasteless.
-And a distant sound is heard coming closer.
+They land the plane only to discover that things haven't changed, but it's like the world is dead.
+Nobody's there, the air is still, sound doesn't echo, the food is tasteless, and a distant sound comes closer and closer.
 A race of monstrous beings bent on their destruction is heading for them, eating everything in sight.Written by

 Was this review helpful to you?